 You may have been assigned persuasive essays in the past but didn’t have to use a formal argumentative structure.
 It’s important to note that some professors differentiate persuasive writing and argumentative writing.
 Persuasive writing serves as a broader term for any kind of persuasion, and argumentative writing generally serves as a more specific term for a type of writing that follows certain argumentative structures.
 It focuses on certain types of evidence and relies heavily on logic and specific rhetorical strategies.

-This section of the OWL will prepare you for the kinds of argumentative pieces you will be required to write for your college classes, whether these texts are formal essays, presentations, or policy proposals.
+This area of the Excelsior OWL will prepare you for the kinds of argumentative pieces you will be required to write for your college classes, whether these texts are formal essays, presentations, or policy proposals.